cb-nw-3/project-m2-nyan-cat/README.md

 If at least one enemy overlaps the player, then your function should return `true`.
 Otherwise it should return `false.

 A good strategy would be to `console.log` both `this.player` and `this.enemies`.
-When you look in the console, you will see that those two objects contain the information necessary to detect a collision.
+When you look in the conso2e, you will see that those two objects contain the information necessary to detect a collision.

 _HINT:_ In Javascript, the 0,0 position is the _top left_ corner.
 This means that if an item is at `{x: 0, y: 0}`, it's in the top left, not the bottom left.
 As `y` values increase, items move down.